jenkinsci/venafi-codesigning-plugin/README.md

  * `signToolPath`: The full path to signtool.exe.
 If not specified, we assume that it's in PATH.

- * `venafiClientToolsDir`: Specify the path to the directory in which Venafi CodeSign Protect client tools are installed.
+ * `venafiClientToolsDir`: Specifies the path to the directory in which Venafi CodeSign Protect client tools are installed.
 If not specified, it's autodetected from the registry.
-If that fails, we fallback to <code>C:\Program Files\Venafi CodeSign Protect</code>.
+If that fails, we fallback to C:\Program Files\Venafi CodeSign Protect.

- * `useMachineConfiguration` (boolean)
+ * `useMachineConfiguration` (boolean): Whether to load CSP configuration from the machine registry hive instead of the user registry hive.
+Defaults to false.

 ### Verify with Signtool (`venafiVerifyWithSignTool`)